GhostCoder22/SDL-/README.md

 INSTALLATION LEGEND: <SDL2-2.x> refers to SDL 2's version folder within SDL2-devel-2.x-mingw. <SDL_plus> refers to SDL+ install folder.

 At this time, Code::Blocks the only available project.
 Please note SDL+ is under active development by myself.

+If anyone has any suggestions and/or ideas, please don't hesitate to contribute potential ideas to this project by emailing me, Ghost Coder, at ghostcoder22@gmail.com.